5T33Z0/Clover-Crate/ACPI/README.md

 ### AddMCHC

-Such a device of class `0x060000` is, as a rule, absent in the DSDT, but for some chipsets this device is serviceable, and therefore it must be prescribed in order to properly wire the power management of the PCI bus.
-The question of the need for a patch is solved experimentally.
-Another experience, this device was needed on a mother with a Z77 chipset, otherwise the kernel panic at the initial stage of launch.
-Conversely, on the G41M (ICH7) chipset, this fix causes panic.
-Unfortunately, there is no general rule in sight.
+Adds MCHC device which is related to the Memory Controller and is sually combined with 'FixSBUS' to get the System Management Bus Controller working.
+In general, a device of the `0x060000` class is absent in the DSDT, but for some chipsets this device is serviceable, and therefore it must be attached to I/O Reg in order to properly wire the power management of the PCI bus.

 ### FixAirport